vargas88hugo/algorithms/README.md

 # algorithms
-repository with all my algorithms exercises
+repository with all my algorithm exercises